Mapping the Course for Prompt-based Structured Prediction: Evaluation

-The entity "common-sense bill" expresses the role of \textbf{entity providing care}, "health care providers and patients" express the role of \textbf{target of care/harm} and "duplicative burdens" expresses the role of \textbf{entity causing harm}.
-We define prompt templates for both the moral role classification and the moral foundation identification subproblems.
+\begin{adjustwidth}{1.5em}{1.5em} \textit{This common-sense bill will reduce unnecessary and duplicative burdens on health care providers and patients in need of home health services} \end{adjustwidth} The entity "common-sense bill" expresses the role of \textit{\textbf{entity providing care}}, "health care providers and patients" express the role of \textit{\textbf{target of care/harm}} and "duplicative burdens" express the role of \textit{\textbf{entity causing harm}}.
+We define prompt templates for both the moral role classification and moral foundation identification subproblems.
 Specific details on the prompt templates used can be found in Appendix \ref{appendix:mf-prompt-details}.
-After prompting, we perform inference to find the best global label assignments across both subproblems, subject to the following constraints.
+After prompting, we perform inference to find the best global label assignments across both subproblems, subject to: \\